 Psychedelic drugs were a rage.

-Although, it was only a privilege for the rich because of the high price but addiction never leaves anyone alone.
+Although, it was only a privilege for the rich because of the high price addiction never leaves anyone alone.
 I was also not left.

 The journey started with tasting small doses of psychedelic drugs during outside-the-campus student’s parties.
-Life was just started, everything was new, and there was abundance of freedom; without responsibility.
+Life was just started, everything was new, and there was an abundance of freedom; without responsibility.

 I remember trying different stuff that was available—Cocaine, Heroin, LSD, Mandrax, E, Flashback, Hashish, Magic Mushroom, DMT, Snake Bite etc. There were so many colorful pills and powders that I can’t even remember today.

 It was fun at the beginning.
-We used to go to a slum near my home in north of Mumbai, to buy these psychedelic drugs.
+We used to go to a slum near my home in the north of Mumbai, to buy these psychedelic drugs.
 I remember many Bollywood celebrities coming to the joint at late hours of the silent night.
 The seller was fondly called Narayanbua.